esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 ### 3.7 Given a scenario, implement identity and account management controls.

 - Identity
-  - Identity provider(IdP)( In a federated network, the service that holds the user account and performs authentication.s)
+  - Identity provider(IdP)( In a federated network, the service that holds the user account and performs authentications like Azure Active Directory is the identity provider for Office 365)
   - Attributes
   - Certificates
   - Tokens